myCMTN Apply

 Note: Grade 12 high school graduation is recommended.

-• A work/volunteer experience résumé and a written statement describing career goals, special interests and reasons for seeking entrance to the program
+• A work/volunteer experience résumé and a statement describing career goals, special interests and reasons for seeking entrance to the program.
+These may be written or oral (video or interview).

-• Two reference forms from an employer, volunteer supervisor, teacher or human service professional, attesting to the applicant's personal suitability for work in human services
+• Two references from an employer, volunteer supervisor, teacher or human service professional attesting to the applicant's personal suitability for work in human services.
+These may be written letters, reference form or a telephone interview between the referee and program coordinator.

 • Documentation of a minimum of 45 hours of satisfactory work or volunteer experience in a human service agency related to the training program within the last three years

-• Completion of a Criminal Record Check (CRC) is required before the practicum placement.
+• Completion of a Criminal Record Check (CRC) is required.
 The presence of certain crimes on the record will prevent practicum placement, graduation and subsequent employment.
 Note that CRC’s may take up to eight weeks

 Year one